 Frequently Asked Questions

-A rooming house is a building where one or more rooms are available to rent and four or more independent people in total can occupy the premises on individual leases.
-Rooming houses will also generally have a common area such as a shared kitchen or dining room.
+A rooming house or “co-living property” is a building where one or more rooms are available to rent and four or more independent people in total can occupy the premises on individual leases.
+Rooming houses (Co-living properties) will also generally have a common area such as a shared kitchen or dining room.

 In Victoria this is also known as Class 1B style accommodation and will usually range between four and nine rooms.
 In New South Wales and Queensland this may be referred to as a boarding house.
 Each state has different legislative requirements governing the operation of rooming or boarding houses.

 Unlike a traditional residential property, rooming houses (co-living) require a high-touch management approach to ensure their smooth operation.
 Selecting the right rooming house manager is vital to ensure that your rooming house operates smoothly and profitably.